openshift/cluster-etcd-operator/docs/etcd-tls-assets.md

 Auto-rotation before expiry is still supported, certificates will rotate once they reach 30 months (or 2.5 years) of their 3 year lifetime.

 ### Signers

-TODO(thomas): highly experimental

-(Disclaimer: this is subject to change over the course of the 4.16 dev cycle)

 The CA signers used to sign the certificates are still read from `openshift-config` for backward compatibility reasons.
 Starting with 4.16, we're creating a new signer CA in `openshift-etcd` which is _not_ used to sign anything,